 Atomic clocks in the Time and Frequency Lab support NASA and APL space missions.

-The ETF hosts a range of equipment to prepare flight hardware for the extreme conditions of launch and outer space.
+A facility that hosts a range of equipment to prepare flight hardware for the extreme conditions of launch and outer space.

-The Laboratory for Spectroscopy under Planetary Environmental Conditions (LabSPEC) hosts ultraviolet, visible and near-infrared reflectance spectroscopy experiments.
+A laboratory that hosts ultraviolet, visible and near-infrared reflectance spectroscopy experiments.

-Researchers use this facility to design, develop and test gamma-ray and neutron sensors.
+A facility to design, develop and test gamma-ray and neutron sensors.

-The Radio Science Lab is used to build, test, calibrate and deploy surface-based and suborbital radio frequency measuring capabilities.
+A laboratory to build, test, calibrate and deploy surface-based and suborbital radio frequency measuring capabilities.

-The "SCF" provides commanding, ranging, telemetry and Doppler tracking services for sponsor missions and commercial space activities.
+A facility to provide commanding, ranging, telemetry and Doppler tracking services for sponsor missions and commercial space activities.

-Researchers use this facility to perform thermal infrared investigations of geologic materials in realistic planetary environments.
+A facility to perform thermal infrared investigations of geologic materials in realistic planetary environments.